Kavehrafie/dissertation/chapters/chapter2/ch2sec3.md

 [^5]: [@ziapoutPaintingNaqqashiPart1949] Unfortunately, majority of the quotes in the essay are not properly cited.
 As Aida Foroutan rightly points out, “… all in  a style of writing that is challenging even to the native speaker translator: they are badly punctuated, idiosyncratic in spelling, old fashioned in style and devoid of reference.” [@foroutanWhyFightingCock2016 p. xli]
 Notwithstanding the absence of proper citation for the statement (“the artist themselves should create a favorable and artistic environment, not the people”) it is very likely that Ziapour here is quoting Lhote.

+[^6]: Javadipour's account of petitioning the General Administration of Fine Arts (Edareh-ye koll-e honar-ha-ye ziba-ye keshvar) presents a chronological inconsistency, as Apadana closed on April 13, 1950 (24 Farvardin 1329), while the Administration was not established until January 23, 1951 (3 Bahman 1329).
+See [@parsikiaFightingRoosterKhorus2019 p.
+160-1; @javadipourPaintingFirstGallery1387; @javadipurMysticSecretsSeekers2004]

+[^7]: Javādipur claims that they rejected private investors in an interview. @javadipourPaintingFirstGallery1387